HalfSquare/MonteCarloSimulation/project_requirement/project-requirement.md

 The program should be adaptable, and should not require major refactoring for small changes.

-The program should be clear about the performance requirements of the machine it is running on, as Monte Carlo simulations are resource intensive.
+The program should be clear about the performance requirements of the machine it is running on, as Monte Carlo simulations are resource-intensive.

 **Open Source**

 The program should be open source and free to use, meaning that all software, tools, and equipment used to build and create the program should not conflict with this.

-All software, tools, and equipment should also be open source, so that the program is free to use for hobby rocketeers and any other user who the program is appropriate for.
+All software, tools, and equipment should also be open-source so that the program is free to use for hobby rocketeers and any other user who the program is appropriate for.

 **Performance Efficiency**

 The program must be designed with efficiency in mind.
-As Monte Carlo simulations are resource intensive and computationally stressful, the program must not use resources inefficiently, and must make the best effort to reduce stress on the machine it is running on where possible.
+As Monte Carlo simulations are resource-intensive and computationally stressful, the program must not use resources inefficiently and must make the best effort to reduce stress on the machine it is running on where possible.

-The program should be clear to the user about the performance requirements of the machine it should be running on, as Monte Carlo simulations are resource intensive.
+The program should be clear to the user about the performance requirements of the machine it should be running on, as Monte Carlo simulations are resource-intensive.

 ### 3.8 Physical and Environmental Requirements

-This is a purely software project, and so there are no physical or environmental requirements.
+This is a pure software project, and so there are no physical or environmental requirements.

 ### 3.9 Supporting information